Siku Allooloo

-Siku Allooloo (born 1986) is an Inuk/Haitian Taíno writer, artist, facilitator and land-based educator from Denendeh ("the Land of the People"), Northwest Territories and Pond Inlet, Nunavut in Canada.
-Allooloo's works incorporates the legacies of resistance to settler colonialism, and revitalization of Indigenous communities.
-Through her writing, visual art, and activism, Allooloo fights against colonial violence on indigenous women.
+Siku Allooloo (born 1986) is an Inuk/Haitian/Taíno writer, artist, facilitator, filmmaker, and land-based educator from Denendeh ("the Land of the People"), Northwest Territories, and Pond Inlet, Nunavut in Canada.
+Allooloo's works incorporates the legacies of resistance to settler colonialism and revitalization of Indigenous communities.
+Through her writing, visual art, and activism, Allooloo fights against colonial violence on Indigenous women.
+She has been widely recognized for her leadership in grassroots activism, particularly in advocating for land and water protection.
 She won Briarpatch magazine's 2016 creative nonfiction contest with the piece titled "Living Death".

 Educational background

-Siku Allooloo holds a Bachelor of Arts degree (BA) in anthropology and Indigenous studies from the University of Victoria.
+Siku Allooloo holds a Bachelor of Arts degree (BA) in Anthropology and Indigenous studies from the University of Victoria.
 Her diverse background in cultural land-based programming, youth development, research, and solidarity serves as the foundation of her creativity.

 Activism

 In 2013, Allooloo drafted principles for the Indigenous Nationhood movement.
 This website was a call for Aboriginal nations to move away from the Indian Act and towards autonomy from the Canadian government.

 She also participated in integrating the Idle No More movement into the North.

-In 2016, Allooloo assisted the international organization, Human Rights Watch's investigation about police abuse of indigenous women in Saskatchewan.
+In 2016, Allooloo assisted the international organization, Human Rights Watch's investigation about police abuse of Indigenous women in Saskatchewan.

 In 2020, Allooloo participated in a demonstration of support for Wetʼsuwetʼen First Nation in Yukon.
-In late December 2019, a British Columbia judge signed off on an injunction that would prevent the Wet’suwet’en from protecting their land from the proposed Coastal GasLink Pipeline.
+In late December 2019, a British Columbia judge signed off on an injunction that would prevent the Wet'suwet'en from protecting their land from the proposed Coastal GasLink Pipeline.

+Visual art

+Themes

+Siku Allooloo explores a wide range of themes throughout her work, with a strong focus on reclaiming and revitalizing Indigenous knowledge and traditions.
+She is particularly dedicated to addressing the 'patching' of ancestral gaps caused by colonialism, working to restore cultural continuity and strengthen Indigenous identity.
+Her work also emphasizes land-based education, teaching from a cultural perspective that reconnects Indigenous peoples with their ancestral lands, languages, and ways of knowing.